 Hey there!
 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please see my legal page for more details.

-If you’re looking for a ghostly guide to the Haunted History of New Orleans, look no further.
-This list makes for an easy, self-guided walking tour of the French Quarter – and its hauntings.
+If you’re looking for a ghostly guide to the dark history of New Orleans, look no further than this self-guided, walking tour of the Big Easy.

 Whatever the reason, New Orleans is always at the top of any list of America’s most haunted cities.

-The frolicking French Quarter is just blocks from the crescent-shaped bend in the mighty Mississippi River where ships have long docked to unload their goods, including, at one time, slaves from the Caribbean and from neighboring southern states.
+The LaLaurie Mansion in the frolicking French Quarter is mere blocks from the crescent-shaped bend in the mighty Mississippi River where ships have long docked to unload their goods, including, at one time, enslaved people from the Caribbean and neighboring southern states.

 The hub of New Orleans’ prosperous slave trade was the auction at the St. Louis Exchange Hotel.
 Today the Omni Royal Orleans Hotel stands in its place where guests report hearing the sounds of moaning and groaning from the hallways.

 The word “change” remains on the wall, sketched above the arches on Chartres Street, reminding passers-by of the “exchange” that once stood here, trading in human sorrow.